dataspecer/ds-wdoi/source/preprocessing/README.md

   - addding children references to the classes
   - removing unexisting references from the statements
 - for properties:
-  - assign subject/value to the classes
+  - remove unexisting references from the main statements
-  - remove unexisting references from the statements
+  - remove unexisting references from the general constraints
-  - validate constraints
+  - remove unexisting references from the item constraints

 ## Loading into search service (5. phase)